s-balli/s-balli/README.md

 ## Notable Contributions

-Here are some of my notable research contributions:

 - **COVID-19 Data Analysis and Forecasting**
   - *Description:* Comprehensive analysis and forecasting models for COVID-19 pandemic data with predictive analytics.
   - *Published:* 2021